eoinkelly/rails-relationship-examples/README.md

     # * Create a non-unique index on 'charlies.deltum_id' for performance reasons
     # * Create a foreign key constraint on 'charlies.deltum_id' to reference 'deltums.id'.
     add_belongs_to :charlies, :deltum, foreign_key: true, null: false

+    # TO ENABLE AUTOMATIC DELETION:
+    # Use the line below if you want to automatically delete the associated
+    # Charlie when you delete a Deltum.
+Only enable this if it makes sense in
+    # the context of your data model.
+    # add_belongs_to :charlies, :deltum, foreign_key: { on_delete: :cascade }, null: false

     # Database **after** this migration has run:
     #